Ready for Mother's Day? You can knit the perfect gift for Mom with these free knitting patterns.

 This cowl uses size 8 U.S. (5.0 mm) knitting needles and is knit flat with aran weight yarn in Cascade’s Melilla (discontinued).
 It requires two colors of this color changing yarn and about 440 yards (400 m) total.

 It’s so easy to knit, too.
 Besides knits and purls, you’ll only need to know how to knit front and back (KFB) and knit two together (K2tog).

 If Mom loves bracelets, then this knitted bangle bracelet pattern is just the thing you need.

 Knit in stockinette stitch and with no worries about knitting gauge or yarn, these are the perfect knitted gift!
-Plus, they are great stash busters.

 This gorgeous lace stole will certainly make your Mom feel so elegant and beautiful.
 Knit with Rowan’s Kidsilk Haze, a blend of mohair and silk, this featherweight wrap is all luxury.

 Want more dazzle?
 Embellish it with beads.
 Want a longer stole?
 Add extra repeats of Chart B. Want a larger stole?
 Change your knitting needle size.
 If using the recommended yarn, you can increase your needle size up to a US 8 (5 mm).